-Proper incident management includes the formulation and adoption of a written incident management plan, which provides for the timely assembly of appropriate staff that is capable of developing a response to, appropriate reporting about, and successful recovery from a variety of incidents.
+Proper incident management includes the formulation and adoption of a written incident management plan, which provides for the timely assembly of appropriate staff capable of developing a response to, appropriate reporting about, and successful recovery from a variety of incidents.

 In addition, incident management includes the application of lessons learned from incidents, together with the development and implementation of appropriate corrective actions directed to preventing or mitigating the risk of similar occurrences in the future.
-All institution, USO, GPLS, and Georgia Archives incident management policies and plans must be on file at USG Information Security & ePrivacy.
+All institution, USO, GPLS, and Georgia Archives incident management policies and plans must be on file with USG Information Security & ePrivacy.
 The USO and the USG CISO will file an electronic copy of the USG-USO Incident Response Plan with the State CISO and the Georgia Bureau of Investigation (GBI), per the State Incident Response Reporting Standard.

 University System of Georgia Organizations